 A RIVER RUNS THROUGH IT - PROTECTING THE NORWALK RIVER

-Thanks to decades of work by Trout Unlimited and our partners, the Norwalk River has recovered as home to wild trout, sea-run fish like alewife and lamprey and all manner of wildlife like mink, osprey, heron and egrets which flock to the restored ecosystem.
+Thanks to decades of work by Trout Unlimited and our partners, the Norwalk River has recovered as a home to wild trout, sea-run fish like Alewife and native Sea Lamprey and all manner of wildlife like mink, osprey, heron and egrets!

-Two unused and abandoned dams have been removed to re-connect the Norwalk River to Long Island Sound, and two more removals are in the planning stages.
-More than 2 miles of river habitat have been restored and over 7,500 native trees and shrubs have been planted along the stream.
+Three unused and abandoned dams have been removed to reconnect the Norwalk River to Long Island Sound and three more removals are in the planning stages!
+So far, more than 20 miles of river habitat has been restored and we’ve planted nearly 15,000 native trees and shrubs along the river.

 The impact of this work has improved water quality, lowered river temperatures and helped return the river to a healthier place.